kubernetes/enhancements/keps/sig-node/4033-group-driver-detection-over-cri/README.md

 #### GA

 - No bugs reported in the previous cycle.
-- Drop fallback to old behavior.
-CRI implementations expected to have support.
 - Deprecate kubelet cgroupDriver configuration option and `--cgroup-driver` flag.
 - Remove feature gate
 - All issues and gaps identified as feedback during beta are resolved

 ### Upgrade / Downgrade Strategy

-In alpha and beta, the fallback behavior specified in alpha will prevent the majority of regressions, as Kubelet will choose a cgroup driver, same as it used to before this KEP, even when the feature gate is on.
+The fallback behavior will prevent the majority of regressions, as Kubelet will choose a cgroup driver, same as it used to before this KEP, even when the feature gate is on.

 The feature gate is another layer of protection, requiring admins to specifically opt-into this behavior.

 ### Version Skew Strategy

-In alpha and beta, if either kubelet or the container runtime running on the node does not support the new field in the CRI API, they just resort to the existing behavior of respecting their individual cgroup-driver setting.
+If either kubelet or the container runtime running on the node does not support the new field in the CRI API, they just resort to the existing behavior of respecting their individual cgroup-driver setting.
 That is, if the node has a container runtime that does not support this field the kubelet will use its